Skyrocket the ‘Melody Factor’ In Your Solos

 A lot of courses like this one simply demonstrate what things need to sound like, and then move on.
 In this course, I’ve adopted a new approach I’m calling the Copycat Solo Sessions.

-In the Copycat Sessions, I'll play a portion of the solo that we've been working on, then the jam track will loop right at that moment, and I'll give you a chance to play the same piece.
+I’ll play a portion of the solo, then the jam track will loop right at that moment, and I’ll give you a chance to play the same piece.
+Then, I’ll have another go, and then you’ll have another go after that.

-This is all done in a single take, so there's no buttons to push, pages to flip, or anything else to distract you.
-You'll get to hear how I play, and then immediately, have a go yourself.
+This is all done in a single take — no buttons to push, pages to flip, or anything else to distract you.
+The benefit is enormous, because your ear is your best teacher.

 Not For Beginners…